Understanding Heat And Cold Therapy

 • You feel numb

-• You have a condition that affects your sensitive to heat, such as peripheral neuropathy
+• You have a condition that affects your sensitivity to heat, such as peripheral neuropathy

-Additionally, you should talk to your doctor before starting heat therapy if you have been diagnosed with high blood pressure or heart disease.
+Additionally, it’s a good idea to talk to your doctor before starting heat therapy if you have been diagnosed with high blood pressure or heart disease, or if you’re pregnant.

 What Is Cold Therapy?